In this blogpost you’ll find the comprehensive Trello guide for new users, as well as powerful tips and tricks for advanced users.

 If you have realized that you need to keep the Card on the Board, go to the same location and click “Send to Board” to restore it.

 If you click “Share and more,” in the bottom right of the Card back, there are several additional options available.

-Which include: allowing you to print the Card; to grab a link for the Card; and to add Comments to the Card by email via a designated address (which is unique for every user).
+This includes: allowing you to print the Card; grab a link for the Card; and add Comments to the Card by email via a designated address (which is unique for every user).

 Pro tip: You can also export changes to the card to JSON and embed the card as a widget to appear on a webpage.

 Looking at a List from the Board view, click the “…” button in the top right.

 This has a few options that are worth looking at, including “Archive All Cards in This List” and “Archive This List,” which remove the lists from showing up on the Trello Board.